John Grigg: Journalism

 As his father's health failed during the first few years of the 1950s, Grigg assumed most of the managerial and editorial duties of the renamed National and English Review.
 By the time of his father's death in December 1955, Grigg had taken over the editorship formally, and began to edit the Review into a publication more reflective of his views.

 In 1956, Grigg attacked Anthony Eden's Conservative government for its handling of the Suez Crisis, and pressed for an immediate withdrawal of British forces from Port Said.
 He followed his father in championing reform of the House of Lords, although he added that, in lieu of reform, abolition might be the only alternative.
 He also advocated the introduction of women priests into the Anglican Church.

 "The Monarchy Today"

 Grigg was a committed monarchist.
 When talking to the journalist Robert Lacey about his public criticisms of the Royal Family, Grigg defended himself against the idea that he was an anti-monarchist: "That is like saying that an art critic is anti-art.
 I love the monarchy.
 Constitutional monarchy is Britain's greatest invention."

-In an August 1957 article, "The Monarchy Today", Grigg argued his opinions on the young Queen Elizabeth II and her Court.
-Of the Royal Family, he said: "They have to perform the seemingly impossible task of being at once ordinary and extraordinary":

-There is much to admire in the Royal Family as we see them today, and they are indeed very widely admired.
-But it would be a disastrous mistake to feel anything like complacency about their hold upon the allegiance to the mass public...
-The Coronation induced a mood...which of its very nature was superficial and impermanent.
-Those who care for the Monarchy as an institution should look beyond the hideous coloured photographs of a glamorous young woman in sparkling attire to the more testing realities of twenty years hence.
-The Monarchy will not survive, let alone thrive, unless its leading figures exert themselves to the full and with all the imagination they and their advisers can command.

-At the same time the Monarchy cannot now rely, as it once could, upon the unquestioning support of those who effectively govern the country.
-The Whig magnates ignored or despised the Royal Family, but exalted the institution of monarchy.
-Nowadays the position is reversed.
-Many influential people, of varying political opinions, are able to combine a high regard for the Royal Family with a fundamental scepticism as to the viability of the institution.
-This is not the militant republicanism of the young Joseph Chamberlain, but as a state of mind it is more dangerous, because it is so mild and elusive.
-In Chamberlain’s day monarchies were the rule, republics the exception; it was therefore safe to flirt with republican theory.
-Today republics are the rule, and monarchies very much the exception.